annetroop/Data_Cleaning_course_project/CodeBook.md

 Their README.txt is located in the "UCI HAR Dataset" zip file.

 The tidy data set presents the mean of specific variables of the original experiment which were themselves means or standard deviations of collections of accelerometer data from smart phones worn by volunteers while doing specific activities.
-I encourage you to read their README.txt for full details of the data collection ans processing.
+I encourage you to read their README.txt for full details of the data collection and processing.

 ## Variables